Ruth

 1:17 Where you diest, will I die, and there will I be buried: Yahweh do so to me, and more also, if ought but death part you and me.

-In doing this Ruth made a decision which led to her second marriage, this time with a kinsman of Naomi, whose home was at Bethlehem, and thus she became an ancestress of our Prince in the line of His humanity.
+In doing this Ruth made a decision which led to her second marriage, this time with a kinsman of Naomi, whose home was at Bethlehem, and thus she became an ancestress of our Lord in the line of His humanity.
 In His genealogy, which Matthew gives, we see that Ruth's great grandson was King David.

 1:18 When she saw that she was stedfastly minded to go with her, then she left speaking unto her.